 During our morning Yizkor service, names of deceased relatives will be read for all current members and registered guests.
 Guests will have the opportunity to provide the names of loved ones being remembered.

-For Erev Rosh Hashanah, Rosh Hashanah and Kol Nidre services, Vail Interfaith Chapel parking is limited.
+For Kol Nidre and Yom Kippur morning services, Vail Interfaith Chapel parking is limited.
 Please allow time to park in the Vail parking structure and walk to the chapel.
 If walking is a problem you may drop off in front of the chapel or please consider valet parking across the street at the Sonnenalp Hotel.

 For questions, directions, membership information or to purchase tickets for the High Holidays please contact Jeanne Whitney, Executive Director (970) 477-2992, firstname.lastname@example.org